adobe/pdfservices-java-sdk-samples/README.md

 #### Create a PDF File From a DOCX File (By providing custom value for timeouts)

-The sample project CreatePDFWithCustomTimeouts highlights how to provide the custom value for connection timeout and socket timeout.
+The sample class CreatePDFWithCustomTimeouts highlights how to provide the custom value for connection timeout and socket timeout.

 ```$xslt
 mvn -f pom.xml exec:java -Dexec.mainClass=com.adobe.pdfservices.operation.samples.createpdf.CreatePDFWithCustomTimeouts